eigerco/solana-spec/gossip-protocol-spec.md

 This document describes the gossip protocol without implementation details which can be found [here](/implementation-details.md).

 Solana nodes communicate with each other and share data using the gossip protocol.
-They send messages in a binary form which each node need to deserialize.
-There are 6 types of messages specified:
+They send messages in a binary form which nodes need to deserialize.
+There are 6 types of messages:
 * pull request
 * pull response
 * push message